Posts Tagged ‘Brian Foley’

 Autodelta…

-The original ‘step front’ Alfa Giulia Sprint GT was penned by Giorgetto Giugiaro at Bertone and has to be one of the most beautifully balanced, delicate designs of the 60’s.
+The original step-front Alfa Giulia Sprint GT was penned by Giorgetto Giugiaro at Bertone and has to be one of the most beautifully balanced, delicate designs of the 1960s.

-The Giulia sedan was race developed and did well, in Australia winning the Sandown 6 Hour in 1964, but it was too heavy against the Lotus Cortinas so development started on the Giulia Sprint GT in 1964.
+The Giulia sedan was race developed and did well in Australia winning the Sandown 6 Hour in 1964, but it was too heavy against the Lotus Cortinas so development started on the Giulia Sprint GT coupe in 1964.

 interior

-Alfa had to build 1000 cars to qualify for the FIA’s Group 2 Touring Car regulations, the Stradale (road) version helped, being built on Alfas normal, Arese production line.
-Race prepared cars were taken after completion at Arese, to Autodelta, exact specifications of each car built to the order of customers.
+Alfa had to build 1000 cars to qualify for the FIA’s Group 2 Touring Car regulations, the Stradale (road) version helped, being built on Alfa’s normal, Arese production line.
+Race prepared cars were taken after completion at Arese, to Autodelta, the exact specifications of each car was built customer order.

-The cars engine was a twin-plug highly tuned version of Alfas famous DOHC engine.
-The head was ported and polished, higher compression pistons, high lift cams, lightened flywheel were fitted and all reciprocating parts were balanced, increasing power to in excess of 175BHP.
+The car’s engine was a twin-plug, highly tuned version of Alfa’s famous DOHC engine.
+The head was ported and polished, higher compression pistons, high lift cams and lightened flywheel were fitted.
+All reciprocating parts were balanced, increasing power to in excess of 175bhp.
 An oil cooler and deeper sump aided reliability.

 donk

-A limited slip diff and ‘sliding block’ rear axle locating system was fitted.
-The standard 5 speed gearbox had a greater range of ratio choices, similarly the diff ratio was ‘to choice’ from homologated alternatives.
+A limited slip diff and sliding-block rear axle locating system was fitted.
+The standard five-speed gearbox had a greater range of ratio choices, similarly the diff ratio was to choice from homologated alternatives.
+The front suspension was modified with adjustable top arms to allow negative camber to driver’s choice.

 aug

-The car was raced in the Sandown 6 Hour race in November 1965 by Alfa factory driver Roberto Businello and Ralph Sach, Businello testing the car at Balacco before it was shipped to Australia.
-It was a ‘trick’ GTA, very light having an aluminium floor which relatively few had.
+The car was raced in the Sandown 6 Hour race in November 1965 by Alfa factory driver Roberto Businello and Ralph Sach.
+Businello tested the car at Balacco before it was shipped to Australia, it was a trick-GTA, very light having the aluminium floor relatively few had.

-It lead the race until lap 99, victory going to Bartlett and Gardner in the Mildren Giulia Super Ti which was also victorious the year before.
+It led at Sandown until lap 99, with victory going to Bartlett and Gardner in the Mildren Giulia Super Ti which was also victorious the year before.

 Businello Sandown 1965